Blog

 • Real-Time Employee Engagement in Security: We believe in empowering employees as part of the security process.
 Metomic sends real-time alerts to employees when a policy violation occurs, fostering a proactive data security culture within the organisation.

-To see firsthand how Metomic can transform your organisation's own security strategy, controls and audit process, we invite you to try our free Google Drive scanner
+To see firsthand how Metomic can transform your organisation's own security strategy, controls and audit process, we invite you to get in touch with our team, or book a personalised demo with one of our security experts.

 Conducting regular data security audits is a key component of an organisation’s security posture.